id774/dot_emacs/README.md

 + Emacs on Debian or Ubuntu stable package.
 + Builded Emacs 23.3 on RHEL or clone.
 + Emacs 23.3 for Mac OS X ( http://emacsformacosx.com/ )
++ Meadow based on Emacs 22.3.1 on Windows 7 (Partially support).

 Authors